 There is a certain perverse logic to it.
 If you have three credit cards and aren't coming close to maxing out your total credit, it does show a certain amount of willpower and responsibility.
 If you have one credit card and you're constantly dancing near the limit, however, you can understand why that might be a red flag to a lender.

 Additional reasons to consider having more than one credit card

-There are little benefits that come with multiple credit cards you probably aren't thinking about.
+There are some little advantages that come with multiple credit cards you probably aren't thinking about - and perhaps should.
 The main reason to have several credit cards is, as noted, because you can maximize rewards and strengthen your credit score.
 But there are some other minor benefits that may come with having more than one credit card (and these benefits won't seem minor if the scenarios actually happen).

 - You might stay more organized.
 That is, you have one card that you primarily use for gas, another for groceries and another for travel.
 People are different.
 Maybe it won't help you organize your finances at all, but some people like having dedicated credit cards for certain purchases.
 This is especially true for small business owners; in that case, you really do NEED to have a card for your business expenses and one for your personal expenses.

 - You'll have more money for a financial emergency.
 If your car blows out, and you have three or four credit cards instead of one, and you need more money this month than usual, you'll be glad you had multiple cards.
 As long as you do pay them off quickly and don't create another financial problem, of course.